-This resource is an offering from The Vanderbilt Divinity Library at: http://lectionary.library.vanderbilt.edu.
+This resource is an offering from The Vanderbilt Divinity Library at: https://lectionary.library.vanderbilt.edu.
 New Revised Standard Version Bible, copyright © 1989 National Council of the Churches of Christ in the United States of America.
 Used by permission.
 All rights reserved.
 Revised Common Lectionary Daily Readings copyright © Consultation on Common Texts admin.
 Augsburg Fortress.
 Reproduced by permission.
+No further reproduction allowed without the written permission of Augsburg Fortress.